-Each PhD candidate, internal as well as external, should have a Personal Research Plan (PRP) and
+Each PhD candidate, internal as well as external, should complete a Personal Research Plan (PRP) and

-a Training & Supervision Plan (TSP); signed by the supervisors and agreed upon by the PhD coordinator.
-The PRP and TSP should be completed within the first three months in the PhD TRACK system and sent to the PhD coordinator, who receives them on behalf of the Dean.
-PhD candidates should also sign a Declaration of scientific integrity at the start of their PhD project.
+a Training & Supervision Plan (TSP) within the first three months in their PhD trajectory and sign a Declaration of scientific integrity at the start of their PhD project.

 Scientific integrity committees and documents